 Over time, without any support, the teeth beside the empty space can start moving and become crooked as well.
 Not to mention, the empty space can harbor bacteria, or food particles can accumulate there, which can then lead to many other problems.
 So, you need to get that tooth replaced right away.

-The only question is, should you choose dentures, bridges, or implants?
+The only question is, should you choose dentures, dental bridges, or dental implants?

 Dentures are essentially a set of replacement teeth, which can be removable or fixed, depending on the type of denture.
 They rely on the adjacent teeth or even the gums for support in the mouth to replace the set of missing teeth.
 Types of dentures include complete dentures and partial dentures.

 Complete dentures, as the name suggests, are for when a person has none of their natural teeth, and partial dentures are for when a person still has some of their natural teeth left.
 Dentures tend to be less expensive than dental implants, but they are also not a temporary solution.
 Moreover, they can be a hassle to deal with as you have to take them out and clean them every day.

 Bridges are quite similar to dentures.
 They also consist of one or more new teeth to replace any missing teeth and aid chewing and eating.
 However, one of the primary differences between a dental bridge and a denture is that bridges are often fixed while dentures can be removable.

 There are several types of bridges, such as traditional bridges, resin-bonded bridges, and cantilever bridges.
 Bridges can be made using plastic or porcelain and are usually meant to look similar to your natural teeth.
 As compared to implants, bridges are not a very invasive procedure, and you can likely get them fitted in two to three visits.